 Our graduates are highly sought after, and many gain employment in the global oil and gas engineering sector.
-However, opportunities also exist in many other areas of mechanical engineering such as aerospace, transport, marine technology, health and bioengineering.
-Our graduates are employed in roles such as: Senior Technical Engineer, Design Engineer, Commissioning Engineer, Project Engineer, Contracts Manager and Principal Mechanical Engineer.
+Opportunities also exist in many other areas of mechanical engineering such as aerospace, transport, marine technology, health and bioengineering.

-SQA Higher: ABBB to include Maths and either Engineering Science, Physics or Technological Studies.
+- SQA Higher: BBBB - BBBC to include Maths and either Engineering Science, Physics or Technological Studies.
 English at National 5 grade C or above is required if not held at Higher.

-GCE A Level: BBC to include Maths and either Design and Technology, Engineering or Physics.
+- GCE A Level: BCC to include Mathematics and one from Physics, Design Technology, Electronics, or Engineering.
 GCSE English at grade 5/C or above is required if not held at A Level.

-Irish Leaving Certificate Higher: H2H2H2H3 to include Maths and either Physics or Technological Studies.
+- Irish Leaving Certificate Higher: H2H2H3H3 - H2H3H3H3 to include Maths and either Physics or Technological Studies.
 English at grade O3 or above is required if not held at Higher.

 We welcome applications from those with equivalent qualifications to those stated, including SVQs/NVQs, access programmes and overseas qualifications.
 Applications from students with non-standard qualifications or work experience will be considered on an individual basis.